 Emancipation, the recognition of differences, and awareness of intersections of gender with other factors of identity making (class, race, age, sexuality, etc.) are crucial tools in analysing social and cultural relations in today’s postcolonial and post-secular societies.
-Our Master’s programme in Gender Studies provides you with an interdisciplinary understanding of these tools, as well as advanced analytical skills.
+Gender Studies provides you with an interdisciplinary understanding of these tools, as well as advanced analytical skills.
 You will be trained within an internationally diverse cohort of students and academic staff to become a professionally successful 'agent of change'.

 Theory and practice

 Your education in gender studies will combine theoretical knowledge with its practical application in all parts of the programme.
 You will develop research skills through intensive coursework and participate in an internship that combines your subject matter interests with professional experience.
 Theory and practice come together in your final thesis project, which serves to synthesise your one-year experience in gender studies at Utrecht University.